ps442277/NewAssignment/README.md

 - Eclipse - Eclipse is an IDE for development Environment - [click here for download](https://www.eclipse.org/downloads/)
 - Java JDK - Java JDK is for configuring and accessing Java class - [click here for download](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
 - Maven - Maven is a Build tool which can be download from eclipse marketplace
-- ChromeDriver - Chromedriver is needed to work with Chrome browser for testing - [Click here to download](https://sites.google.com/a/chromium.org/chromedriver/)
+- ChromeDriver - Chromedriver is needed to work with Chrome browser for testing - [click here to download](https://sites.google.com/a/chromium.org/chromedriver/)
 - Dependencies:
   - Selenium Jar file <version> 2.45.0 </version>
   - Junit Jar file <version> 4.12 </version>